zhuomingliang/dyncall/test/callback_suite2/README.txt

 - ANSI C compiler
 - lua (tested with 5.1)

+CONFIGURE SUITE

+  edit config.lua and run "make config".

 DESCRIPTION

 Generates a set of callback invokers in C using lua as a preprocessor.
-The invokers put up an argument vector using a Value-Matrix which is setup according to a certail pattern.
+The invokers put up an argument vector using a global Value-Matrix which holds a specific type-specific value pattern as a function of position.

 The Value-Matrix